RobinKim-SWEngineer/Object-Oriented-Design-1-ObserverPattern/README.md

 When subject class has a collection of observer classes, **interface** should be used for *loose coupling*.
 We will see this aspect in our example code below.

-## Sample code : Employee management system
+## Example code : Employee management system

 ![Image](https://github.com/RobinKim-SWEngineer/Images-for-document/blob/4f07c86dd55931dcf03376f522800e7be88b9863/ObserverPatternDiagram.png)